tnm/qr/README.md

 QR
 ------

-**QR** is a Python object for creating and working with **queue data structures for Redis**.
-Redis is particularly suited for use as a queue, and QR makes it very easy to implement one in Python.
+**QR** makes it easy to create and work with **queue data structures for Redis**.
+Redis is particularly suited for use as a queue, and QR makes it simple to implement one in Python.
 QR works best for (and simplifies) the creation of **bounded queues**: queues with a defined size of elements.

 Quick Setup